The (Very!) Abridged Bio

 During this time of transition, Michael worked for a major sacred music publishing company as a contract engraver until he found full time work at a local music store as a road representative.
 After 3 years, Michael returned to teaching, and as of June 2016, Michael is the band director at Skyridge Middle School in Camas, Washington.

 Michael has been the Director of Music at St. Paul’s Episcopal Church in Oregon City, Oregon and the Tenor Section Leader at First Congregational United Church of Christ in Portland, Oregon.
-Currently, he is the Handbell Choir Director and Verger at Christ Church Episcopal Parish in Lake Oswego, Oregon.
+Currently, he is the Interim Minister of Music and long-time Verger at Christ Church Episcopal Parish in Lake Oswego, Oregon.

-When not engaging in music related activities (which is much of the time), Michael is an avid racquetball player and participates in a local racquetball league.
+When not engaging in music related activities, Michael is an avid racquetball player and participates in a local racquetball league.
 He also serves on the Board of Directors of the Vergers’ Guild of the Episcopal Church.
 In his free time, he enjoys watching professional wrestling (a habit that he picked up from his grandmother!), playing video games, visiting with friends, cooking, reading, and staying out of trouble.

-Michael and his husband Josef live in Vancouver, Washington with their only child: a zebra finch named Elisha.
+Michael and his husband Josef live in Vancouver, Washington.